Xaxis/jquery.scrollfire/README.md

 });

-// Example of using parallax scrolling (Note: child must be positioned absolutely to relatively positioned parent)
+// Example of using parallax scrolling
 $('.parallax-cell').scrollfire({

-    // Parallax is disabled when element is 100 pixels away from scrolling out of view in either direction
+    // Parallax active when element is outside of offset
     offset: 100,
     parallax: {